Beckschen/3D-TransUNet/README.md

 ## 📰 News

-We will release the code & model very soon.
+We will release the code & model late today.

 ## Usage